edemocracy/ekklesia/docs/development/dependencies.md

 Python dependencies are managed by [Poetry](https://python-poetry.org).
 We use [poetry2nix](https://github.com/dpausp/poetry2nix) to integrate Poetry with our Nix automation code.
 Changes in the Poetry dependencies specification are picked up by Nix on the next run.
-If you use the [Lorri](https://github.com/target/lorri) daemon, adding, updating or removing packages automatically rebuilds the development shell which provides a Python interpreter with the wanted Python packages.
+If you use the {ref}`direnv` integration, adding, updating or removing packages automatically rebuilds the development shell which provides a Python interpreter with the wanted Python packages.

 Python package names and version constraints are listed in the `[tool.poetry.dependencies]`